 Along with the strong DP work, the film can derive some credit from the way Yeboah handles the camera.
 He seems to make the village more tangible with each shot of rusted iron sheets or the kid’s playground or enforcing the isolation of this village with wide shots of the bushes that stretch over hills.
 The script subtly complements this with an understanding of the language of film.
 Consider the school children presented in their white and a church congregation clad in black or the cross that appears inverted among others.
 Claussen’s script hits nice beats like this save for the final act.

 The performances are generally fine, and by fine I mean nobody puts up a stinker.
-Of note are Abebrese who has quite an engaging trajectory and is afforded the opportunity to demonstrate range.
+Of note is Abebrese who has quite an engaging trajectory and is afforded the opportunity to demonstrate range.
 Chinue’s arc has her navigate the maternal spectrums of grief, angst and anger quite convincingly as the dynamic around her foster child unravels.
 I also liked Amugi’s turn as the preacher bent on ridding the village of Satan.
 There is a subtle underlying menace to his motives that resonate if you understand the precarious positions Christianity has conspired to find itself in over the years.

 The Cursed Ones ultimately says more about religion than the message it purports to wield.
 But does the film say enough?
 Is this community blinded by religion or is there something to be said for the fear of the unknown?
 Are these questions even relevant given the appalling twist at the end that sours the goodwill we have and confirms we cared nothing for the protagonist?
 Is the antagonist even clearly defined?
-There is enough of interest here to mull on – some performances, the impressive visuals but the story is disappointingly carved out with a pretty blunt knife.
+There is enough of interest here to mull on – some performances, the impressive visuals but the story is carved out with a pretty blunt knife.